MUSC Bulletin | College of Graduate Studies

 The abnormal behavior of neoplastic cells can often be traced to alterations in posttranscriptional control of gene expression.
 Alternative splicing, changes in mRNA stability, the translational control, and expression of micro RNA having a significant impact on the development of human disease and viral infection.
 This course will provide the study of basic molecular mechanism and of cellular malfunction provoked by alteration of RNA synthesis and processing.

 Diabetes is the most common disease in developed countries.
 Understating its pathogenesis will potentially improve new therapeutic interventions.
-The role of a particular life style, as well as inflammation and autoimmunity, has been implicated as crucial factors for the development of diabetes.
-This course discusses the molecular mechanisms by which obesity, dyslipidemia, hyperglycemia, inflammation and autoimmunity can lead to the development of diabetes.
+The role of a particular life style as well as inflammation and autoimmunity have been implicated as crucial factors for the development of diabetes.
+This course will discuss the molecular mechanisms by which obesity, dyslipidemia, hyperglycemia, inflammation and autoimmunity can lead to the development of diabetes.